A story about a novice SRE's experience attending a HashiCorp Meetup

 - 6 About dwango's use of HashiCorp OSS

-I'm part of the SRE team at our company, and I'm responsible for all aspects of infrastructure design, construction, and operation.
+Within the company, I belong to the SRE team and am responsible for the entire process of infrastructure design, construction, and operation.

-While SRE generally stands for "Site Reliability Engineering,"
+Incidentally, SRE generally stands for "Site Reliability Engineering," but

-we refer to it as "Service Reliability Engineering" because we look at the entire service, not just the site
+because it means "we look at the entire service, not just the site."

-This time, I'll be talking about my experience attending a HashiCorp Meetup.
+This time, I'm going to talk about attending a HashiCorp Meetup.

 ■ Bullet points of impressions